 The fishing grounds of Japanese fisheries are located in the water on continental shelves and slopes, around water of Islands within Japan's EEZ.
 The primary fishing gears of Japan are purse-seine (large-scale >40GRT and small-scale <40GRT vessels), set net and dip net.
 In the 1980s, blue mackerel were caught mostly by dip net.
 From the 1990s, large- and small-scale purse-seine fisheries dominated the catch.
-The blue mackerel catch has decreased since 2010s and remains at low levels in recent years (Fig. 2).
+The blue mackerel catch has decreased since 2010s and remains at low levels in recent years (Fig.

+3).
 Chub and blue mackerels are caught together by the fisheries and summed together as "mackerels" in fishery statistics of Japan.
 The blue mackerel catch was estimated from the mixing ratio survey of landing.
 Japan conducts the identification of each species by external form; blue mackerel has clear black spots on both sides of body, and the interval between splines of first dorsal fin of blue mackerel is narrower than that of chub mackerel.
+The proportion of blue mackerel catch in the total mackerel catch was around 10% from 2016 to 2020.

 China operates a blue mackerel fishery in the NPFC Convention Area only, on the same fishing grounds as for chub mackerel.
-The portion of blue mackerel is about 10% of the catch, although it varies from year to year.
+The portion of blue mackerel is about 10% of the mackerel catch, although it varies from year to year.
 China takes samples to determine the composition of mackerel species in the catch and collects biological information.